Interview Question: "What Are Your Strengths and Weaknesses?"May 21, 2020

 - However, don’t be too humble or underestimate yourself.

-Example List of Strengths
+List of example strengths

 If you aren’t sure about your strengths, ask some of your friends or colleagues what they see as your best qualities.
 Refer to any written feedback you’ve received in the past from peers or managers.
-Here are some example strengths to get you started:

-Remember, as you prepare your response to the “What are your strengths and weaknesses?” question, it’s important to:
+Remember, as you prepare your response to the “What are your strengths and weaknesses?” interview question, it’s important to:

-- Ensure your strengths support the job description and set you apart as a candidate,
+- Ensure your strengths support the job description and set you apart as a candidate

-- Not be overly humble, and
+- Not be overly humble

-- Be specific in your responses.
+- Be specific in your responses

 Though often one of the most dreaded interview questions, when you take time to prepare a thoughtful response, you can create a unique story about who you are and where you want to go.
 As you prepare your answers, turn weaknesses into challenges that you’ve overcome and strengths into the reason you’re a great fit for the job.